-As the leading provider of the national SCMS Service for V2X systems, ISS is continuing to build out operational solutions to secure the V2X ecosystem to help ensure its secure and reliable operation as a safety-critical system.
-The ISS MAS is essential to ensuring the integrity of the information in the V2X ecosystem by removing misbehaving entities (either intentional or accidental) from the ecosystem so that vehicles and DOT traffic management centers can have confidence in the data they are receiving.
-Both the ISS Certificate Management Service (CMS), which provides certificates to OBUs and RSUs used in USDOT CV Pilots and other state and local V2X DSRC and C-V2X programs, and the ISS MAS, are designed to provide these services on a scalable and efficient national level.
+As the leading provider of the national SCMS Service for SCMS V2X systems, ISS is continuing to build out operational solutions to secure the SCMS V2X ecosystem to help ensure its secure and reliable operation as a safety-critical system.
+The ISS MAS is essential to ensuring the integrity of the information in the SCMS V2X ecosystem by removing misbehaving entities (either intentional or accidental) from the ecosystem so that vehicles and DOT traffic management centers can have confidence in the data they are receiving.
+Both the ISS Security Credential Management Service (SCMS), which provides certificates to OBUs and RSUs used in USDOT CV Pilots and other state and local SCMS V2X DSRC and C-SCMS V2X programs, and the ISS MAS, are designed to provide these services on a scalable and efficient national level.
 The misbehavior event criteria, misbehavior report format and the MAS API definitions are available from ISS upon request.

 “The promise of the SCMS V2X ecosystem is to save lives and reduce accidents.
 Ensuring that the US national SCMS V2X system is secure and provides reliable data is essential.
 The ISS Misbehavior Authority Service is a critical component in helping to assure this,” says David Sequino, co-Founder and President of INTEGRITY Security Services.
 “We are pleased to offer this service nationally to state and federally funded CV Pilots and ISS SCMS Subscribers.”